jstodd867/unearthing-other-worlds/README.md

 ## Hypothesis Testing

-### Hypothesis Test 1:  Is the mean planet radius detected from 1989 - 2010 greater than that over the period 2011 - 2021?
+### Hypothesis Test:  Is the mean planet radius detected from 1989 - 2010 greater than that over the period 2011 - 2021?

+The Hypothesis Testing notebook in the notebooks folder executes this test, and the underlying functions called in the notebook can be found in the hypothesis.py file of the src directory.

 <p align="center">
 H<sub>0</sub>:   &mu;<sub>1989-2010</sub> = &mu;<sub>2011-2021</sub><br>
 H<sub>A</sub>:   &mu;<sub>1989-2010</sub> > &mu;<sub>2011-2021</sub><br>